magnolia-lang/magnolia-lang/README.md

 Magnolia is a research programming language based on the theory of institutions.

+As of May 2022, this repository guides the evolution of Magnolia and hosts the `magnoliac` compiler.

 ⚠️  The compiler is still at an experimental stage.
 Expect bugs, sharp edges, and changing APIs. ⚠️